How to Move Up with Ease Series –Week 2

-Before you even start looking, going to open houses, or anything else, you must answer TWO very important questions FIRST:
+Before you even start looking, going to open houses, or anything else, you must first answer TWO very important questions:

 1) “How long do I (we) want to live in this next home?”

-This is extremely important and has to be done FIRST—before you start looking online or spending your weekends house hopping!
+This is extremely important and has to be done FIRST—before you start looking online or spending each weekend house hopping!
 Your answer will help you figure out all of your “must haves” and what you’re “willing to compromise on.”

 Think about it … your answer of “how long” determines the answers to EVERYTHING else that follows when it comes to buying your next home.
 It’s also how you’ll be able to narrow down your criteria list based on this answer.
 For example: